The Marsden Building Society Equity Release 4.85% Fixed For Life

 What Does The Calculator Do?

-The calculator helps customers determine how much they may need now and what their estimated maximum borrowing could be in future years.
 Customers will also receive an estimate of how much they owe each month based on their current circumstances and selected loan repayment terms.

 It allows them to compare different repayment choices to find the one that best meets their needs and budget.